NDIS Property Update October 2021

 What we do know is :

-- The program was introduced because there is a dire need for newly built SDA homes.
+- The program was introduced because there is a dire need for newly built SDA homes built fit for purpose to meet the needs of Participants.

-- Most participants who have SDA funding are in legacy stock and keen to move to modern homes.
+- Most participants who have SDA funding are in legacy stock (around 4302 enrolled dwellings), and keen to move to modern homes.

-- Legacy stock we know is unsuitable by today’s NDIS standards and compliance.
+- Legacy stock we know is unsuitable by today’s NDIS standards and compliance and government is planning to stop funding legacy stock.

-- The number of SDA qualified participants is 28,000, with a relatively low number currently in suited accommodations.
+- The number of SDA qualified participants is 30,647 (as at end Dec 2021), with a relatively low number currently in suited accommodations.

 - You can easily identify who is getting what NDIS services, in what location using the NDIS Demand Map here.